History of anime: 2020s

-The global popularity and demand of anime continued to rise during the decade due to the COVID-19 pandemic and the medium's wide availability on streaming services.
+The global popularity and demand of anime continued to rise during the decade due to the COVID-19 pandemic and the medium's wide availability on movie theaters and streaming services.

 Demon Slayer: Kimetsu no Yaiba the Movie: Mugen Train became the highest-grossing Japanese film and the world's highest-grossing film of 2020.
 It also became the fastest grossing film in Japanese cinema, earning 10 billion yen ($95.3m; £72m) in 10 days.
 It beat the previous record of Spirited Away, which took 25 days.

 In 2021, the anime adaptations of Jujutsu Kaisen, Demon Slayer: Kimetsu no Yaiba and Tokyo Revengers were among the top 10 most discussed TV shows worldwide on X (then known as Twitter).

 In 2022, Attack on Titan won the award of "Most In-Demand TV Series in the World 2021" in the Global TV Demand Awards. it became the first ever non-English language series to earn the title of World's Most In-Demand TV Show, previously held by only The Walking Dead and Game of Thrones.

 In 2023, the opening theme "Idol" by YOASOBI of the anime series Oshi no Ko topped the Billboard Global 200 Excl.
 U.S. charts with 45.7 million streams and 24,000 copies sold outside the U.S. "Idol" has become the first Japanese song and anime song to top the Billboard Global chart, and it also took the top spot on Apple Music's Top 100: Global chart.

 In 2024, Studio Ghibli's The Boy and the Heron won the Academy Award for Best Animated Feature, making it the second Oscar award won by Hayao Miyazaki.
 It became the second non-English language film to win the award, after Spirited Away.